jesper-friis/emmo-units/README.md

 Questions
 ---------

-* Should DimensionalQuantitity be moved to its own owl file?
+* Should physical quantities be moved to its own owl file?

+* Are dimensional quantities constructed the right way, using cardinality for vector quantities (rank 1) and a linked list of QuantityDimension classes for multi-dimensional quantities?

 * Referring concepts in EMMO to corresponding concepts in other widely accepted resources seems to be a good idea.
 We have here introduced